I wrote a list of fifty class names, and the OSR Discord filled it out (Phlox did fifteen on his own here).

 A Supernatural beings will not hurt you unless seriously provoked.

-B An extra attack per turn.
+B Proficiency in swords, and an extra attack per turn.

 C If you pass a save against a mind-altering effect, the caster suffers the effect instead.